lee-sangil/dvs-panotracking/README.md

 make -j6
  ~~~

  Per default, the application will compile to support the iniLabs DVS128.
+If you want to attach a DAVIS240 instead, set the CMake option WITH_DAVIS.

 ## Usage
 Launch `live_tracking_gui <camera_calibration_file.txt>` to get to the main application which should look like this: